50+ things to do this weekend in Newport County

 - Firehouse Theater – The Bit Players at 8 pm

-- Gurney’s Newport Resort & Marina – Chelley Night Duo from 6 pm to 9 pm
+- Gurney’s Newport Resort & Marina – Chris Vaillancourt from 6 pm to 9 pm, Winter Fest Comedy Show feat.
+Rodney Laney with guest Dan Crohn at 8:30 pm

 - Jo’s Bistro – John & Joanne from 6 pm to 9 pm

-- Newport Marriott – Plank Bar Fridays Winter Festival Edition: Jess Mancuso at 6 pm, The Eagles Experience at 8 pm
+- Newport Marriott – Plank Bar Fridays: Ben Freiert and Jeff Lewis at 6 pm

 - Parlor Newport – Heidi Nirk Band at 9 pm